 Sometimes coming into contact with a different culture can leave you confused, maybe depressed and perhaps sad.
 You might on the other hand find it intriguing, interesting, invigorating, hopeful and feel a desire to know more about it.
 The latter has certainly been my experience since arriving here in Ireland.

-One of the things I find quite fascinating are the doors of building.
+One of the things I find quite fascinating are the entry doors of building.
 They are as colourful as the rainbow and come in beautiful colours such as red, blue, orange, white, turquoise, green, purple, black, cyan, magenta, etc. Not only do these doors charmingly light up the streets, they often have an interesting story and contribute to the culture.

 An apocryphal story has it that two famous Irish writers, George Moore and Oliver St John Gogarty, were next door neighbours at the Ely Place.
 The two men were quite eccentric and also had a somewhat unfortunate proclivity for the drink.
 In order to differentiate their houses and stop the other from attempting entry to the wrong address when off their respective trollies, they had their doors painted in widely differing colours.
 Moore painted his door green, Gogarty painted his red.